-The basic LPB tool is comprised of a ball that is supported in a spherical, hydrostatic bearing as shown in Figure 2.
-Figures 3 through 5 show various types of LPB tooling currently being used in production.
+The basic LPB tool is comprised of a ball that is supported in a spherical, hydrostatic bearing as shown in Figure 1.
+Figures 2 through 4 show various types of LPB tooling currently being used in production.
 Tooling can be held and manipulated in any CNC lathe or mill as shown in Figures 3 and 4.
 Tooling can also be controlled robotically or with a customized fixture.
-Figure 5 shows a six-axis robot instrumented with a LPB tool.
+Figure 5 shows a dual LPB tool simultaneously processing a closure weld on an alloy 22 nuclear waste containment vessel.
 LPB is cost effective, and can be easily implemented into existing processes.
 Standard cutting fluid is typically used to support the ball in a fluid bearing allowing the ball to roll in any direction with no resistance.
 The cutting fluid used depends largely on the application and a range of fluids is possible for use including distilled water for operations sensitive to contamination.
 The ball does not contact the bearing seat, even under load.
 Load is controlled with a hydraulic cylinder contained within the body of the tool.

 As the ball rolls over the component, the pressure from the ball causes plastic deformation to occur in the surface of the material just under the ball.
 Because the adjacent material to the ball path is constraining the deformed area, the deformed material springs back into a compressive state after the ball pass is complete.
 No material is removed during the process.
 Material is displaced inward by a few ten-thousandths of an inch (0.0001-0.0006 in.
-(0.003 mm - 0.015 mm)) during processing.
+(0.003 mm-0.015 mm)) during processing.
 The LPB process also greatly enhances the surface finish, generally enhancing NDI detection limits.
 A near-mirror finish can be produced with roughness values on the order of 5 μ in achievable.

-Figure 2.
+Figure 1.
 LPB tool schematic

-Figure 3.
+Figure 2.
 Single Point LPB tool burnishing